On this page:

 About the Victorian Training Awards

-The Awards celebrate individuals, employers and training providers, not only for their outstanding achievements in training, but also for the ways their training has benefited them and their communities in other parts of their lives.
+The awards celebrate individuals, employers and training providers, not only for their outstanding achievements in training, but also for the ways their training has benefited them and their communities in other parts of their lives.

 There are 14 general award categories, People’s Choice awards, and a special individual award – the Lynne Kosky Memorial Award for Lifetime Achievement.

-2023 marks the 69th year the Victorian Training Awards have honoured the best of the best in the state’s Vocational Education and Training sector.
-Every year the Awards offer the opportunity for nominees to reflect on their achievements.
-Some nominees will be shortlisted for interviews and some will be named as finalists, before one winner is crowned in each Award category.
+2023 marks the 69th year the Victorian Training Awards have honoured the best of the best in the state’s vocational education and training sector.
+Every year the awards offer the opportunity for nominees to reflect on their achievements.
+Some nominees will be shortlisted for interviews and some will be named as finalists, before one winner is crowned in each award category.

-This year, we look forward to building further connections between apprentices, trainees, students, teachers, training providers, employers and industry representatives, sharing
+This year, we look forward to building further connections between apprentices, trainees, students, teachers, training providers, employers and industry representatives, sharing in a high-quality training system that meets the needs of all Victorians.

-The following Nomination Guide provides information on each of the award categories, including eligibility requirements and information on how to apply.
-The Victorian Training Awards offers a free writing assistance program to assist with your nomination – so we encourage you to take advantage of this opportunity and make your nomination stand out!
+The following nomination guide provides information on each of the award categories, including eligibility requirements and information on how to apply.
+The Victorian Training Awards offers a free writing assistance program to assist with your nomination – so we encourage you to take advantage of this opportunity and make your nomination stand out.

 Why nominate?